Court adjourns alleged N544m contract scam against ex-SGF, others to Jan 28

 Babachir Lawal, through his counsel, Chief Akin Olujimi SAN, raised the objection to the line of evidence being given before Justice Charles Agbaza by the witness, Folarin.

-Having listened to arguments by parties, Justice Agbaza adjourned to Friday, January 28, 2022, to give a ruling on the objection raised by the defendants.
+Having listening to arguments by parties, Justice Agbaza adjourned to Friday, January 28, 2022 to give a ruling on the objection raised by the defendants.